jona1167/Ceng2030/README.md

 # Ceng2030

-The lab source codes of the course CUHK Ceng2030 taken in 2023
+The lab source codes of the course CUHK Ceng2030 Fund. of Embedded Systems taken in 2023

 *Each lab using different software<br>